wwood/bioruby-velvet_underground/README.md

 The API doc is online.
 For more code examples see the test files in the source tree.

+## Development practice

+The velvet C code 'underground' here is for the most part vanilla velvet code as you might expect.
+However some changes were necessary to allow binding from this biogem.
+Also,

 ## Project home page

 Information on the source tree, documentation, examples, issues and